Elevate Your Marketing Emails with Email Graphics + Examples

 2. On

-If you want to post photos of your products only, take a look at this example from On.
+Next in our list of email design inspiration for marketing campaigns is this example from On.
 Ecommerce businesses can experience challenges when designing emails.
 For one, you want to present your best product on the header.
 Plus, you want to promote other products in the rest of the email.

 Like On, make sure you post a high-quality image on the header.
 In their case, they used three photos.
 And it appears as a progression before the runner starts the race.
 Plus, if you scroll down the email, they also feature other products.
 You don’t want to overwhelm the subscribers by putting too many images in one email.
 Instead, you can feature relevant pieces or products.